christiandp/deno-basics/README.md

 # Deno Basics

-Deno quick look with hello world, requests and simple server with routes.
+Deno quick look and basic stuff with hello world, requests and simple server with routes.

 # Run hello-world.ts